 - Send the invoice total to “[email protected]” and use the reference to either reference your name, or Invoice #.

 Ohm readings are just a measure of DC resistance and are not the only factor in determining the volume or tone of a pickup.
 The output of a pickup is more closely determined by the number of turns of wire, type of the magnetic field, and other construction techniques that can vary between models.
 Think of it like baking a cake; if you change or omit one ingredient, it’s unlikely it will taste the same.
 Great, now we want a cake!

 WHAT IS “OUT OF PHASE”?

 The overall phase of a pickup is the combination of coil direction and magnet polarity.
-When the pickups are out of phase, some of the midrange is cancelled, making the pickups sound weak and hollow.
-If the pickups are bought as a set this won’t happen but if you are mixing pickups it can.
+When the pickups are out of phase, some of the midrange is canceled, making the pickups sound weak and hollow.
+If you purchase pickups as a set, this won’t happen, but if you are mixing pickups, it can.
 When mixing pickups from different vintages or manufacturers, get multi-conductor leads.
-An ohm meter and a steel object can be useful in determining overall polarity.
+An ohmmeter and a steel object can be useful in determining overall polarity.
 Read our article on polarity here.

 HOW DO YOU ORIENT THE PICKUP?

 We pre-stagger the magnets so that the D string is the tallest, lead coming out on the treble side.